jdrouet/jdrouet.github.io/content/posts/202503311500-search-engine-part-4.md

 Which means that, for each condition in the search expression, we'll need to load the collection to find the `AttributeIndex` for the given attribute name, and then load the corresponding index and execute the query.
 We could load all of the indexes when starting a search in the shard but we might not need all of them and considering the decryption cost, we should avoid that.

-So let's add a level of abstraction for the shard.
+Let's add an abstraction layer for the shard.

 ```rust
 struct Shard {